- 1. The Requirement

-At the organizational level it can be said that "We typically examine high-level strategic goals like being the low cost provider, maintaining a high level of customer satisfaction, or meeting projected resource allocations.
+At the organizational level, it can be said that "We typically examine high-level strategic goals like being the low-cost provider, maintaining a high level of customer satisfaction, or meeting projected resource allocations.
 At the project level, we typically look at goals that emphasize project management and control issues or project level requirements and objectives.
-These goals typically reflect the project success factors like on time delivery, finishing the project within budget or delivering software with the required level of quality or performance.
+These goals typically reflect the project success factors like on-time delivery, finishing the project within budget or delivering software with the required level of quality or performance.
 At the specific task level, we consider goals that emphasize task success factors.
 Many times these are expressed in terms of the entry and exit criteria for the task."
 355

 With these goals in mind, projects are to establish specific measurement objectives for their particular activities.
 Measurement objectives document the reasons for doing software measurement and the accompanying analysis.
-They also provide a view into the types of actions or decisions that may be made based on results of analysis.
+They also provide a view of the types of actions or decisions that may be made based on the results of the analysis.
 Before implementing a measurement program or choosing measures for a project, it is important to know how the measures are going to be used.
 Establishing measurement objectives in the early planning stages helps ensure organizational and project information needs are being met and that the measures that are selected for collection will be useful.